zjunlp/EasyEdit/README.md

 ## Editing Demo

 There is a demonstration of editing.
-The GIF file is created by [Terminalizer](https://github.com/faressoft/terminalizer).
+The GIF file is created by [Terminalizer](https://github.com/faressoft/terminalizer). <br>

+We provide a handy [Jupyter Notebook](https://github.com/zjunlp/EasyEdit/blob/main/tutorial-notebooks/EasyEdit_Example_US_President.ipynb)!
+It allows you to edit a LLM's knowledge of the US president, switching from Biden to Trump and even back to Biden.
+This includes methods like WISE, AlphaEdit, AdaLoRA, and Prompt-based editing.

 <img src="figs/demo_usage_new.gif" width="550" height="470" align=center>